Military officers in Gabon say they have seized power

 In his annual Independence Day speech Aug.
 17, Bongo said "While our continent has been shaken in recent weeks by violent crises, rest assured that I will never allow you and our country Gabon to be hostages to attempts at destabilization.
 Never."

+French Prime Minister Elisabeth Borne said Wednesday: "We are following the situation in Gabon closely.″

-The coup's leaders vowed to respect "Gabon's commitments to the national and international community."
+The mutinous officers vowed to respect "Gabon's commitments to the national and international community."

+When asked about Gabon Wednesday, the EU's top diplomat, Josep Borrell said it would be discussed by EU ministers this week.
+Defense ministers from the 27-nation bloc are meeting in Spain on Wednesday, and foreign ministers on Thursday.
+Borrell will chair both meetings, and Niger will also be a focus.

+"If this is confirmed, it's another military coup, which increases instability in the whole region," he said.

+Bongo's family has long-standing ties to former colonial ruler France, dating to the four-decade presidency of his late father Omar Bongo.
+These have come under legal scrutiny in recent years.

+Several members of the Bongo family are under investigation in France, and some have been given preliminary charges of embezzlement, money laundering and other forms of corruption, according to French media reports, driven in part by a broader push for justice by non-governmental organizations that have long accused multiple African heads of state of embezzling public funds and hiding them in France.

 Bongo was seeking a third term in elections this weekend.
-He served two terms since coming to power in 2009 after the death of his father, Omar Bongo, who ruled the country for 41 years.
+He served two terms since coming to power in 2009 after the death of his father who ruled the country for 41 years.
 Another group of mutinous soldiers attempted a coup in January 2019, while Bongo was in Morocco recovering from a stroke, but they were quickly overpowered.

 In the election, Bongo faced an opposition coalition led by economics professor and former education minister Albert Ondo Ossa, whose surprise nomination came a week before the vote.